top of page

 Tax document alongside a calculator for making tax calculations.

-Who is Affected?
+Who is Affected by MTD?

 The phased rollout of MTD for Income Tax will mainly impact landlords with income above certain thresholds.
 Specifically, landlords earning over £50,000, £30,000, or £20,000 in property income will need to comply with the new digital reporting requirements.
 If your property income falls below these thresholds, you will not be required to comply with MTD but may still choose to adopt the digital approach for ease of management.